TEKSO/INTRODUCTION-TO-DATA-SCIENCE-IN-PYTHON/common/README.md

-This folder contains data for the project
+### This folder contains data for the project

+# Common utils

+This folder stores collection of functions that are common for different assignments

+- `download_utils.py`: Functions for downloading data for the assignments.